Meet Our Staff & Interns

 jayne@worldaffairscouncil.org

 Jayne Herring completed her degree in International Studies (Asia focus) and Human Rights (Public Policy Focus) at Southern Methodist University in Dallas, Texas, in addition to pursuing condensed coursework in London and in Nishinomiya, Japan, at Kwansei Gakuin University.
-Her experiences in politics, community engagement and donor stewardship have equipped her with a diverse skill set crucial for leading the World Affairs Council of Orange County into its next phase of growth and impact.
+During her studies, she was an active member of the World Affairs Council of Dallas/Ft.Worth.
+Herring has served in various leadership positions, including supporting the executive office and international board of trustees at the ICSC headquarters in New York and internationally, managing events, delegations, and communications in Africa, Middle East, Asia, Europe, and North America.

-Herring has served in various leadership positions, including supporting the ICSC international board of trustees at the ICSC headquarters in New York and internationally, planning and managing meetings, conferences, events, and travel in Africa, Middle East, Asia, Europe, and North America.
-She served as the organizing director for a state-level political campaign, and most recently as Director of Special Events at Pacific Symphony.
-Her commitment to the arts and advocacy for humanitarian causes has led her to serve as a volunteer assisting resettlement caseworkers at the International Rescue Committee in Dallas, trustee of the Tony Award-winning Dallas Theater Center, and as Board Secretary and Human Rights Ambassador for the United Nations Association of Orange County.
-Committed to keeping Southern California engaged with foreign policy, she is also a member of Pacific Council on International Policy.Â
+In California, she served as the organizing director for a state-level political campaign, managed the Taste of Laguna Food & Music Festival, and most recently held the position of Director of Special Events at Pacific Symphony, where she was proud to make a “Star Wars”-themed gala elegant and successful.
+Her commitment to the arts and advocacy for humanitarian causes has led her to serve as a volunteer assisting resettlement caseworkers at the International Rescue Committee in Dallas, trustee of the Tony Award-winning Dallas Theater Center, and as Board Secretary and Human Rights Ambassador for the United Nations Association of Orange County, among many other volunteer roles.
+Committed to keeping Southern California engaged with foreign affairs, she is also a member of Pacific Council on International Policy.
+She currently also serves on the board of the Roosters Foundation, raising funds for underserved children in Orange County through food and wine events.Â

 sparks@worldaffairscouncil.orgÂ

-Suzanne Parks is the Programs and Events Manager at the World Affairs Council of Orange County.
+Suzanne Parks is the Programs and Protocol Manager at the World Affairs Council of Orange County.
 A Marine Corps Veteran and trained Protocol Officer with over a decade of experience in diplomacy and international engagement, she has managed high-level events and official visits for senior military and government leaders worldwide.

 Before joining the Council, Ms. Parks served as Protocol Officer to the Commander, Naval Surface Forces.
 She spent most of her career at NATO Headquarters in Brussels, Belgium, supporting the U.S. Ambassador to NATO and later the U.S. Military Representative to the NATO Military Committee.
 During her tenure, she coordinated official visits involving the President of the United States, Secretary of Defense, Secretary of State, and senior congressional delegations.